The following are some frequently asked questions.

 Washing Machine Hoses

-Dryer vents and hoses are to be cleaned every other year beginning in 2007 and proof submitted to the Association office.
-When lint builds up in dryer vents, the dryer motor has to labor harder and can overheat, igniting the lint.
+Dryer vents and hoses are to be cleaned every odd year.
+Proof must be submitted to the Association office.
+When lint builds up in dryer vents, the dryer motor has to work harder and can overheat, igniting the lint.
 Clean your lint trap often as well.
 Failure to provide proof of cleaning will result in fines.

 Your furnace filter should be replaced monthly.
 Replacing your filter not only keeps the air in your home cleaner but also protects the blower, heating coils, and cooling coils from dirt.
 If these heating components get dirty, they are difficult and expensive to clean.
 Changing or cleaning your filters helps protect this critical equipment.